wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/label-management-overview.md

 Microsoft introduced Office 365 retention labels in 2017 as part of the Advanced Data Governance offering, which focused on helping organizations find and retain information important to the organization and deleting information that was not.

-Based on customer feedback, the decision was made to integrate Azure Information Protection labeling capabilities more tightly into Microsoft 365 and other Microsoft services and also allow provide a way for other software vendors to incorporate Microsoft's information protection and governance functionality into their products.
+Based on customer feedback, the decision was made to integrate Azure Information Protection labeling capabilities more tightly into Microsoft 365 and other Microsoft services and also provide a way for other software vendors to incorporate Microsoft's information protection and governance functionality into their products.
 The bringing together of the complementary capabilities of Azure Information Protection and the governance capabilities of Advanced Data Governance have become Microsoft's solutions for information protection and governance.

 The following changes were needed to make that decision a reality.